near/docs/docs/2.develop/faq/faqs.md

 ---

-## Working with Contracts {#working-with-contracts}

-### How do you update a property of an object within a PersistentVector? {#how-do-you-update-a-property-of-an-object-within-a-persistentvector}

-**important** This question is specific to Assemblyscript.

-You have to replace the whole object.
-Persistent collections are ultimately just wrappers around storage.get and storage.set operating on JSON-serialized objects.

-### How is PersistentMap used? {#how-is-persistentmap-used}

-**important** This question is specific to Assemblyscript.

-PersitentMap stores a key value pair, whereby the key is either a string or number and the value is usually an object.
-If you want to retrieve a particular value, you have to include the key to the value.

-The biggest advantage of an unordered map to a vector is, it prevents duplicate keys and saves searching time.
-As a result, if I have two more elements linked to the key and I want one of them to be unique, one of the solutions is to set the value type to another map.

-Please refer to this [example application](https://github.com/near-examples/token-contract-as) which uses PersistentMap.

----

 ## Working with `near-api-js` {#working-with-near-api-js}

 ### Is there a way to pass `near-api-js` a private key via environment variable? {#is-there-a-way-to-pass-near-api-js-a-private-key-via-environment-variable}